 Perhaps there is something unique about your brand that you’d like to pitch to the media.
 You could hire an independent publicist or a boutique PR firm but maybe your marketing budget is a bit tight right now and you’d like to do it yourself, or at least give it a try.
 There’s nothing wrong with that.

-In fact, I usually encourage people to learn more about the service that they are considering to outsource.
+In fact, I usually encourage people to learn more about the service that they want to outsource.
+This means that you need to take the time to learn how do that service yourself.
+Gary Vaynerchuk calls this being a “practitioner” in the service you want to hire someone else to do.
 This helps you in two ways.

 Number one, you get hands-on experience and you can gauge the difficulty level for yourself.
 Maybe it’s not necessary to outsource but then again, maybe it is.